-Mountains in the Everest Region are served in many flavors.
-There are of course the high peaks, and then there are the tough, the easy going, the photogenic and the sacred.
+As we all know, mountains are the major highlight in Everest Base Camp Trek, and they are served in many flavors.
+There are of course the high peaks, and then there are the tough, the easy-going, the photogenic and the sacred.
 Hell, there is even one reputed to contain a door to heaven for the pure of heart.

 The high peaks of the region include such giants as Everest, Lhotse, Makalu and Cho Oyu.
 Pumori, Baruntse, Nuptse and Gyachung Kang also deserve special mention in this category.